The SoJo Journal

 Brad J. Porfilio, Seattle University

 A volume in the series: The SoJo Journal.
-Editor(s): Brad J. Porfilio, Seattle University.
+Editor(s): Brad J. Porfilio, San Jose State University.

 The SoJo Journal: Educational Foundations and Social Justice Education is an international, peer-reviewed journal of educational foundations.
 The College of Education at Seattle University hosts the journal.
 It publishes essays that examine contemporary educational and social contexts and practices from critical perspectives.
 The SoJo Journal: Educational Foundations and Social Justice Education is interested in research studies as well as conceptual, theoretical, philosophical, and policy-analysis essays that challenge the existing state of affairs in society, schools, and (in)formal education.